huzaifi18/mlproject/README.md

 ## Overview

-This project aims to build a machine learning model for [describe the problem or dataset briefly].
+This project aims to build a machine learning model for student's math score prediction.
 The project is divided into the following main steps:

 1. **Data Preparation**: